99designs/smartling/README.md

    project      manage local project files
 ```

-### The `project` command
+### The `smartling project` command

-When working in a dev environment, it is not desirable to be clobbering the Smartling project files.
-So these commands use temporary files and prefixes to allow "pushing" and "pulling" translations as required.
+The `smartling project` commands are designed for some common use-cases in a dev or CI environment.

+"Pulling" populates local files with translations from Smartling, without actually putting a new file into the project.

+"Pushing" uploads files to a smartling project using a prefix.
+By default it uses the git branch name, but you can also specifiy the wanted prefix as an argument.

 ```
 COMMANDS: